Cocoanut Grove fire: Medical treatment

 One of the first administrative decisions made at MGH was to clear the general surgery ward on the sixth floor of the White Building and devote it entirely to victims of the fire.
 All victims were housed there; strict medical isolation was maintained, and a part of the ward was set aside for dressing changes and wound care.
 Teams of nurses and orderlies were organized for administration of morphine, wound care, and respiratory treatments.
+MGH staff went onto Charles Street and stopped passing cars to recruit blood donors.

-Prior to the fire, MGH had established a blood bank, one of the area's first, in April 1942 and stocked with 200 units of dried plasma as part of its preparations for the war.
-A total of 147 units of plasma were used in treating 29 patients at MGH.
-At BCH, where the Office of Civilian Defense had stored 500 units of plasma for wartime use, 98 patients received a total of 693 units of plasma, which included plasma donated by Peter Bent Brigham Hospital, the United States Navy and the American Red Cross.
-The volume of plasma used in treating the victims of the Cocoanut Grove surpassed that used during the attack on Pearl Harbor.
+Prior to the fire, in April 1942, MGH had established one of the area's first blood banks, and had stocked it with 200 units of dried plasma as part of preparations for the war.
+In total, 147 units of plasma were used in treating 29 patients at MGH.
+At BCH, where the Office of Civilian Defense had stored 500 units of plasma for wartime use, 98 patients received a total of 693 units of plasma, which included plasma donated by Peter Bent Brigham Hospital, the United States Navy, and the American Red Cross.
+The volume of plasma used in treating victims of the fire surpassed that used during the attack on Pearl Harbor.
 In the days following the fire, 1,200 people donated over 3,800 units of blood to the blood bank.

-Most survivors were discharged by the end of 1942; however, a few patients required months of intensive care.
+Most survivors were discharged by the end of 1942, but a few patients required months of intensive care.
 In April 1943, the last survivor from MGH was discharged.
 At BCH, the last casualty, a woman from Dorchester, died in May after five months of treatment for severe burns and internal injuries.
 Hospitals rendering service chose not to charge any of the patients for treatment.
-The Red Cross provided financial aid to both the public and private hospitals.
+The Red Cross provided financial aid to both public and private hospitals.
 This was especially helpful to BCH, given its enormous influx of patients.

 Advances in the care of burn victims

 The fire led to new ways of caring for both burns and smoke inhalation.
 The team at BCH was directed by Dr. Charles Lund as senior surgeon and Dr. Newton Browder.
-In 1944, Lund and Browder, drawing upon their experiences in treating Cocoanut Grove victims, published the most widely cited paper in modern burn care, "Estimation of the Areas of Burns", in which a diagram for estimating burn size are presented.
+In 1944, Lund and Browder, drawing upon their experiences in treating Cocoanut Grove victims, published the most widely cited paper in modern burn care, "Estimation of the Areas of Burns", in which a diagram for estimating burn size was presented.
 This diagram, called the Lund and Browder chart, remains in use throughout the world today.